What Should I Know About Binge Eating Disorder?

 What Are Binge Eating Disorder Treatments?

 Treatment for binge eating disorder may include medications, psychotherapy, or both.
 As awareness of binge eating disorder has increased, more studies investigating potentially effective treatments have become available.
-As with anorexia and bulimia, few of the treatments are specifically for eating disorders but still have been shown to provide some positive effects.
+As with anorexia and bulimia, a few treatments are specifically for eating disorders but still have been shown to provide some positive effects.

 Psychotherapy for Binge Eating Disorder